Touching history Visiting Churches

 Nokubu settlement, where the old Nokubu Church stands, is located in the center of the island, with the Nozaki Dam to the east and the Shirahama coast to the west.

-Nozaki Island, which has no inhabitants, is home to wild Japanese deer, and the mountainous terrain that covers much of the island is home to many native forests and rare plants and animals.
+Nozaki Island, who has no inhabitants, is home to wild Japanese deer, and the mountainous terrain that covers much of the island is home to many native forests and rare plants and animals.

 Overview